 Internal collection efforts

-When you don’t make your payments for 6 months, the internal collectors of your creditor contacts you.
-They are referred to as first-party agency.
+When you don’t make your payments for 6 months, the internal collectors of your creditor contact you.
+They are referred to as first-party agencies.

 It is relatively easier to deal with lenders and creditors instead of debt collectors.